Yitzchak Hutner: Rabbinic and teaching career

-Nevertheless, at Chaim Berlin, students were allowed to combine their yeshiva study with afternoon and evening classes at college, mainly Brooklyn College and later Touro College.
+At Chaim Berlin, students were allowed to combine their yeshiva study with afternoon and evening classes at college, mainly Brooklyn College and later Touro College.
 Hutner took great pride in the secular accomplishments of his students insofar as they fit into his vision of a material world governed by the principles of a spiritual Torah way of life.
 Thus, many alumni of Hutner's yeshiva have attained success as attorneys, accountants, doctors, and in information technology.
 One of his closest disciples, Israel Kirzner, is an economist who edited Hutner's written works, Pachad Yitzchok.
 Many of Hutner's disciples earned doctorates, often with his blessing and guidance.
 This includes his daughter and only child, Bruria David, who obtained her PhD at Columbia University's department of philosophy as a student of Salo Baron.
 She subsequently founded and became the dean of Beth Jacob Jerusalem, a prominent Jewish women's seminary that caters to young women from Haredi families in the United States.
 Her dissertation discussed the dual role Zvi Hirsch Chajes as both a traditionalist and maskil (follower of the enlightenment).
 The list also includes Ahron Soloveichik (law) rosh yeshiva, Aharon Lichtenstein (literature) rosh yeshiva, Yitzhak Aharon Korff (law, international law and diplomacy), and Yehuda (Leo) Levi (physics) professor and rector.

 In the 1950s, Hutner established a kollel (post graduate division for married scholars) to continue their in-depth Talmudical studies.
 This school, Kollel Gur Aryeh, was one of the first of its kind in America.
 Many of his students became prominent educational, outreach, and pulpit rabbis.
 He stayed in touch with them and was involved in major communal policy decision-making as he worked through his network of students in positions of leadership.